Blended Intensive Programme

 The Erasmus+ Blended Intensive Programme (BIP) is a short-term mobility programme funded by the European Union.
 It offers students, doctoral students, teacher-researchers, and staff the opportunity to experience international mobility in a hybrid format, combining both physical and virtual learning.

-Participants engage in a physical mobility abroad lasting between 5 to 30 days, complemented by a virtual component that can take place before, during, or after the in-person experience.
-This flexible approach allows for greater accessibility and collaboration across institutions.
+A key aspect of the BIP on accessibility in digital communication is the programme’s flexible structure: participants engage in a physical mobility abroad lasting between 5 to 30 days, complemented by a virtual component that can take place before, during, or after the in-person experience.
+This hybrid approach promotes inclusion and enables broader collaboration between institutions.
+Additionally, participants in a BIP receive an Erasmus grant, making it an excellent opportunity to gain international experience while benefiting from financial support.

 Located near key institutions like ARTE and the European Parliament, our university integrates real-world examples into our courses, particularly in preparing for the 2025 European Accessibility Act.
 Through visits and hands-on experiences, participants will gain the skills needed to create accessible digital content that aligns with upcoming regulations.